Bubble

 Some think God sent them to avenge

 for the misdeeds of our country.
-Throughout history
+Throughout

 it's fanatics who maim and kill humans.